crashoverride777/swifty-receipt-validator/README.md

     let validationRequest = SRVPurchaseValidationRequest(
         productId: productId,
-        sharedSecret: "your secret or nil" // Enter your shared secret if your have set one on iTunes, otherwise set to nil )
+        sharedSecret: "your shared secret setup in iTunesConnect or nil when dealing with non-subscription purchases" )

     receiptValidator.validate(validationRequest) { result in